BlinkID/blinkid-android/README.md

 Native libraryies in eclipse library project are located in subfolder `libs`:

-- `libs/armeabi` contains native libraries for ARMv6 processor architecture
 - `libs/armeabi-v7a` contains native libraries for ARMv7 processor arhitecture
 - `libs/x86` contains native libraries for x86 processor architecture
+- `libs/arm64-v8a` contains native libraries for ARM64 processor architecture

 To remove a support for processor architecture, you should simply delete appropriate folder inside Eclipse library project:

-- to remove ARMv6 support, delete folder `libs/armeabi`
 - to remove ARMv7 support, delete folder `libs/armeabi-v7a`
 - to remove x86 support, delete folder `libs/x86`
+- to remove ARM64 support, delete folder `libs/arm64-v8a`

 ### Consequences of removing processor architecture

 However, removing a processor architecture has some consequences:

-- by removing ARMv6 support _BlinkID_ will not work on devices that have ARMv6 processors.
+- by removing ARMv7 support _BlinkID_ will not work on devices that have ARMv7 processors.
-- by removing ARMv7 support, _BlinkID_ will work on both devices that have ARMv6 and ARMv7 processor.
-However, on ARMv7 processors, hardware floating point and SIMD acceleration will not be used, thus making _BlinkID_ much slower.
-Our internal tests have shown that running ARMv7 version of _BlinkID_ on ARMv7 device is more than 50% faster than running ARMv6 version on same device.
+- by removing ARM64 support, _BlinkID_ will not use ARM64 features on ARM64 device
 - by removing x86 support, _BlinkID_ will not work on devices that have x86 processor, except in situations when devices have ARM emulator - in that case, _BlinkID_ will work, but will be slow

-Our recommendation is to include both ARMv6, ARMv7 and x86 versions into your app - it will work on all devices and will provide best user experience.
-However, if you really need to reduce the size of your app, we recommend releasing three versions of your app - one version with only ARMv6 version for old devices, one version with only ARMv7 version for new devices and one version with only x86 version for those rare x86 devices.
+Our recommendation is to include all architectures into your app - it will work on all devices and will provide best user experience.
+However, if you really need to reduce the size of your app, we recommend releasing separate version of your app for each processor architecture.

 ## <a name="combineNativeLibraries"></a> Combining _BlinkID_ with other native libraries

 If you are combining _BlinkID_ library with some other libraries that contain native code into your application, make sure you match the architectures of all native libraries.
-For example, if third party library has got only ARMv6 and x86 versions, you must use exactly ARMv6 and x86 versions of _BlinkID_ with that library, but not ARMv7.
-Using ARMv7 will most definitely crash your app in initialization step on some devices because it will try to load all its native dependencies in same preferred architecture - for example Nexus 4 preferres ARMv7 native libraries so it will see that there is a _BlinkID_ ARMv7 native library and will load it.
-After that, it will try to load ARMv7 version of your third party library which does not exist - therefore app will crash with `UnsatisfiedLinkException`.
+For example, if third party library has got only ARMv7 and x86 versions, you must use exactly ARMv7 and x86 versions of _BlinkID_ with that library, but not ARM64.
+Using these architectures will crash your app in initialization step because JVM will try to load all its native dependencies in same preferred architecture and will fail with `UnsatisfiedLinkError`.

 # <a name="troubleshoot"></a> Troubleshooting